rapid7/propsd/docs/getting-started/configuration.md

   Propsd reads properties from files stored in Amazon S3.
 Property files are JSON documents.
 A single property file must be configured as an index that lists other property files to read.
-Property files are polled periodicaly for changes.
+Property files are polled periodically for changes.
 This allows new property files to be read at run time without requiring a restart of propsd.